-- Nevada's Unemployment Insurance (UI) Trust Fund ended 2018 with a balance of nearly \$1.49 billion, another record level.
-The purpose of this trust fund is to make the State's unemployment insurance system better able to weather the cyclical nature of the economy. - This is accomplished by building reserves in times of relative economic prosperity, through employers' contributions; and then using those reserves in times of economic downturn, when contributions generally decrease and unemployment insurance claims are more prevalent.
+- Nevada's Unemployment Insurance (UI) Trust Fund ended the first quarter of 2019 with a balance of nearly \$1.52 billion, another record level.
+The purpose of this trust fund is to make the State's unemployment insurance system better able to weather the cyclical nature of the economy. - This is accomplished by building reserves in times of relative economic prosperity, through employers' • contributions; and then using those reserves in times of economic downturn, when contributions generally decrease and unemployment insurance claims are more prevalent.
 UI Trust Fund Inflows & Outflows